Self-Hosting LLMs in Production: The vLLM + KubeAI Stack

 - KubeAI selects or spins up a backend for the target model

-- Requests are queued while the backend initializes
+- Requests are queued while the backend initializes, rather than being dropped or returning errors

 - The request is forwarded to vLLM